 How much can I borrow with each lender?

-You can borrow from $2,000 to $2,000 through Prosper.
+You can borrow from to through Prosper.

-Personal loans range from $1,000 to $1,000 with LendingClub.
-All other products offered come with different minimums and maximums.
+Personal loans range from to with LendingClub.

 Upstart easily takes the win by offering a broader borrowing range of loan amounts than Prosper and LendingClub.

 Prosper allows you to check your rates within minutes.
 A full application includes standard personal and financial information and may require you to upload supporting documents.
 Application decisions are usually made within one week.